frezatti/OrderingQueue/README.md

 # OrderingQueue
-created a queue data structure and used to order a vector made in my data structure clase Q1-2023
+implemented a queue data structure and used to order a vector made in my data structure clase Q1-2023